 - Overseeing the financial performance of the school and making sure that the money available to the school is well-spent.

-So, governors do not run the school, but they are responsible for ensuring that it is run well by the Headteacher and staff.
+So, Trustees do not run the school, but they are responsible for ensuring that it is run well by the Headteacher and staff.

-The Governing Body is made up of up to 21 governors, including the Headteacher, staff governors, parent governors, a governor nominated by the Local Authority and some ‘Other’ governors, who have been co-opted by the Governors.
-Many of these ‘other’ governors have been parents of students who have completed their time at Nunnery Wood.
-We aim to keep a mix of different skills and interests on the governing body; governors have experience from a variety of different professions/industries and sectors – see Governors’ Register of Interests and Background.
+The Trust Board is made up of up to 21 Trustees, including the Head Teacher, Staff Trustees, Parent Trustees, and some “Other” Trustees who have been co-opted by the Trust Board”.
+Some of these “Other Trustees” have been parents of students who have completed their time at Nunnery Wood.
+We aim to keep a mix of different skills and interests on the Trust Board; Trustees have experience from a variety of different professions, industries and sectors – see Trustees’ Register of Interests and Background.

 How are they organised?

-The Full Governing Body meets 4 times a year: in September (including a focus on exam results), December (including a focus on the financial accounts) and once in each of the spring and summer terms.
+The Trust Board meet 4 times a year: in September (including a focus on exam results), December (including a focus on the financial accounts) and once in each of the spring and summer terms.

-In addition, there are 3 main committees of the governors.
+In addition, there are 4 main committees of the Trustees.
 Each of these committees meets at least once a term.

-Outcomes Committee: looks at educational performance; ensuring the school provides a safe and secure environment; and that school is proactive in students’ moral and social development.
+Outcomes Committee: meets 3 times per annum to look at educational performance, ensure the school provides a safe and secure environment, and to ensure that the school is proactive in students’ moral and social development.

 Other committees would meet if necessary e.g. considering the exclusion of a student; disciplinary or grievance appeals in relation to staff; consideration of complaints

-Most governors also have a ‘link’ to a key aspect of the school such as SEN or safeguarding and are responsible for liaising with senior staff regarding the implementation of policies and procedures.
+Most Trustees also have a ‘link’ to a key aspect of the school such as SEN or safeguarding and are responsible for liaising with senior staff regarding the implementation of policies and procedures.